AmanMehta199816/Aman-Mehta-Deep-Learning-/CNN Implementation By Aman.md

 ## CNN Implementation & Explanation By Aman Mehta
-Explain the implementation of CNN.
+Explanation of the implementation of CNN.
 Python code file demonstrating the implementation of a basic Convolutional Neural Network (CNN) for image classification using TensorFlow and Keras.
 This code provides an explanation for each step of the CNN implementation.

 ```python
 # Importing necessary libraries